Hire a Hen

 You can contribute to the Hire a Hen Program in the following ways:

-Post an internship or full-time position at your place of employment and engage in the recruiting process:
+- Post an internship, part time/remote opportunity or full-time position at your place of employment and engage in the recruiting process by:

-Take an active role in facilitating UD student applications through your employer's hiring process (this could include talking to your HR department about UD, interviewing on campus, or referring students for opportunities) and/or
+Taking an active role in facilitating UD student applications through your employer's hiring process; this could include talking to your HR department about UD, interviewing on campus or referring students for opportunities.

-Serve as a resource for students applying for the internship or position at your employer by sharing information on your experience there, reviewing application materials, and/or helping with interviews.
-Arrange an internship or full-time position specifically for a UD student
+Serving as a resource for students applying for the internship or position at your employer by sharing information on your experience there, reviewing application materials and/or helping with interviews.
+Arrange an internship or full-time position specifically for a UD student.

 Represent your employer at UD career fairs, information sessions and/or on-campus interviews.